WhidRubeld/react-native-code-snippets/base/typescript-relative-path.md

 This example is part of the **React Native Code Snippets** codebase.
 You can find the repository [here](https://github.com/WhidRubeld/react-native-code-snippets).
 The repository contains many useful implementations of various functionalities that can help you address issues in your React Native project or expand its capabilities.

-All examples are based on my subjective development experience gained over the years.
-I would appreciate a star on the main repository! ❤️

 ## Task

 You need to design a convenient prefix for importing custom dependencies for your project.
 The import should be distinct for code and assets, which are located in the `assets` folder at the root level of your project.
 It is assumed that all project logic will be organized within the `src` directory.